-C. ANNUAL/BIENNIAL INSPECTIONS [24 CFR 982.405(a)]
+C. ANNUAL/BIENNIAL HQS/UPCS-V INSPECTIONS [24 CFR 982.405(a)]

-The PHA or an approved alternate conducts an inspection in accordance with Uniform Physical Condition Standards for Vouchers at least biennially, so that the inspections are conducted at least within 24 months, as required by SEMAP.
+The PHA or an approved alternate conducts an inspection in accordance with Housing Quality Standards /Uniform Physical Condition Standards for Vouchers at least biennially, so that the inspections are conducted at least within 24 months, as required by SEMAP.
 All inspections will be conducted on an annual basis unless a landlord qualifies as a high performing landlord.
 The high performing designation will be determined based on number of special inspections and abatements for the landlord's properties.
 Special inspections may be scheduled between anniversary dates.

-Deficiencies which cause a unit to fail must be corrected by the landlord unless it is a fail for which the tenant is responsible.
+HQS/UPCS-V deficiencies which cause a unit to fail must be corrected by the landlord unless it is a fail for which the tenant is responsible.